niteshbalusu11/BOS-Commands-Document/README.md

   - `filter`: Pass an expression for nodes matching a certain condition
   - `max-hops`: Maximum hops you want to target the advertisement. max-hops=0 is your peers only.
   - `min-hops`: Minimum hops you want to target the advertisement.
+  - `tag`: Advertise to a tag, check `tags` command to learn how to setup tags.

   Example: `bos advertise --budget 3000 --max-hops 2`
   <br></br>